Aether CLI

 Create the session over API

-Your product chooses the source, creates the session, and decides the policy boundary through HTTP or gRPC.
+Your service chooses the source, creates the session, and decides the policy boundary through HTTP or gRPC.

 02